 Quick guide to show you how to very easily install the UltraWeave onto one of our V6 UltraFrames.
 The professional rocker tool from FabricMate is sold separately here >>.

-This quick guide shows you how to make a DIY wooden framed screen using the available grip rails
+This quick guide shows you how to make a DIY wooden framed screen using the available grip rails.
+In addition to using glue, we also recommend adding screws to secure the rails.

 This video displays how to recycle your existing aluframe using the grip rails available.
 Please note that all DreamScreen V4 and V5 frames does not require the use of glue to attach the grip rails as they have a pre-fitted tracks integrated.